verifast/verifast/README.linux.txt

   - The above command will fail due to a bug in test2.ml.
 Replace lang with (Some lang) in test2.ml
   - Run the example: ./test2

 Preparing the build environment
 ===============================

 - Copy GNUmakefile.settings.exampl to GNUmakefile.settings
 - Adapt it to your setup.
-You will usually only have to change Z3 to point to your installation of the Z3 solver.
+You will usually only have to change Z3 or Z3V2 to point to your installation of the Z3 solver.

 B. How to build
 ===============